Alexhuszagh/BreezeStyleSheets/README.md

 This stylesheet aims to be similar across all platforms, and provide a nice UI for different font sizes.
 This is currently under work for scaling to multiple different DPIs and font sizes.

+The current status of the migration is:

+- Change all `ex` widths to `em` ☐
+- Ensure individual tests for all widgets ☐
+- Port all the changes made to the dark stylesheet to light ☐

 C++ Installation
 ================